Jadi404/fraud_detetction/README.md

 # Credit Card Fraud Detection

-This project uses machine learning to detect fraudulent credit card transactions.
+This project uses a machine learning approach to detect fraudulent credit card transactions.
+Using a Random Forest Classifier, we trained and evaluated a model to predict the likelihood of fraud based on provided transaction features.
 The dataset was sourced from [Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).

 ## Project Overview
 - Preprocessed and scaled features for balanced model input.